-Exoplanet– a planet that orbits a star outside the solar system.
+Exoplanet– a planet that orbits another star

 The blocky space telescope was still getting its bearings, just a few months after launch, when the floodgates burst open.

 As NASA’s Kepler Space Telescope science team was wrapping up a 10-day trial run, they saw something that bordered on the unbelievable: the telescope's first detection of a rocky, Earth-sized world outside our solar system.

 The planet, a hot, heavy world dubbed Kepler 10b, would be among the early nuggets in a coming gold rush of exoplanet discovery—taking us from a handful of planets confirmed to be in orbit around other stars to more than 3,300 today, all in the space of two decades.
 Thousands more candidate planets found by Kepler await confirmation.

 “In that trial run we saw, already, the signal of what could be a small planet orbiting a star about 540 light years away,” Natalie Batalha, an astrophysicist and member of the Kepler team, told a public radio host about the discovery, announced in 2011.
 “This was our first indication—‘Oh my god!
 We’re going to find lots of these things.
 We’re going to find lots of Earth-size planets.’”

 Since the first confirmation of an exoplanet orbiting a sun-like star in 1995, and with only a few, narrow slices of our Milky Way galaxy so far surveyed, we’ve already struck many rich veins.
 A recent statistical estimate places, on average, at least one planet around every star in the galaxy.
 That means there's something on the order of a trillion planets in our galaxy alone, many of them in Earth’s size range.